Current Graduate Student Resources

 Fill out the Plan A candidacy formPay the $90 fee online.
 Send the form and receipt to Andi Carr (abcarr@ucdavis.edu) in the Grad Office.

-• Getting Your MS Along the Way
+• Getting Your M.S.
+Degree Along the Way

-• NOTE: If you are an international student, please consult with SISS before applying for your MS. There may be implications for OPT and it may be best to wait and get your MS at the same time as your PhD.
+• NOTE: If you are an international student, please consult with SISS before applying for your MS. There may be implications for OPT and it may be best to wait and get your M.S. at the same time as your PhD.

 1. Add the MS degree objective to your student record